jameshicks/pydigree/doc/simulation.rst

 ---------------------

 Pydigree can simulate phenotypes under a quantitative genetic models.
-Genetic effects on traits are specified by :class:`QuantitativeTraitArchitecture` objects, which are collections of :class:`QuantitativeGeneticEffect` objects.
+Genetic effects on traits are specified by :class:`QuantitativeTrait` objects, which are collections of :class:`QuantitativeGeneticEffect` objects.
 Phenotypes are realized for individuals with the :meth:`Individual.predict_phenotype` method.

 Traits can fixed to specific parameters.